keqiongpan/rhodecode-enterprise-ce/docs/install/configure-celery.rst

    Set the broker_url as minimal settings required to enable operation.
    If used our example data from pt 1a, here is how the broker url should look like::

+        # for Redis
+        celery.broker_url = redis://localhost:6379/8

+        # for RabbitMQ
         celery.broker_url = amqp://rcuser:secret_password@localhost:5672/rhodevhost

    Full configuration example is below: